Frequently Asked Questions

 Do you offer telephone or video counseling?

-Presently, I do not offer counseling via phone or video platforms.
+Presently, due to COVID-19, I am offering counseling via telephone or video conference, utilizing HIPAA compliant platforms.

 What is the difference between a counselor, a psychologist, and a psychiatrist?